RennyDemmy/rpkg/README.md

 --setup/-s to establish the /sourcescript and /sourcescript/AppImages directories (needed for downloading scripts using --update/-u argument)

---update/-u is to update the scripts (supposedly) by moving the files from /sourcescript directory to /sourcescript/old (make sure to backup your AppImages, since they'll be gone as well!
+--update/-u is to update the scripts (supposedly) by moving the files from /sourcescript directory to /sourcescript/old (make sure to backup your AppImages, since they'll be moved to the following directory as well!
 BOOM!
 GONE!)

 --appimage/-a is to download an AppImage hosted on a website (not AppImageHub).